openxthinking/bullet-docs/docs/update.md

 Q: **Why is there no theme update option in my admin area?**

 A: Merchants are typically excluded from automatic upgrades when:

 - The code of the theme has been edited.
 - A third-party app that modifies the code has been installed.
-    - The upgrade is a major version. (e.g. from `v3.1.0` to `v4.0.0`)
+- The upgrade is a [major version](https://shopify.dev/themes/store/success/updates#versioning).

 Q: **Do I need to start fresh each time there's an update?**

 A: It depends.
-Manual upgrade is required for major version changes, but automatic upgrade is possible for minor version changes that are backwards compatible (subject to the conditions listed above).
+Manual upgrade is required for [major version](https://shopify.dev/themes/store/success/updates#versioning) changes, but automatic upgrade is possible for minor version changes that are backwards compatible (subject to the conditions listed above).

 ## External links